What To Expect

 Our average sailing speed is about 6 knots (nautical miles per hour) – that’s almost 7 land miles per hour.
 The maximum speed under sail can be over 10 knots.
 Under engine the maximum is actually less: only 5 or 6 knots.
 But sailing is more fun than motoring, so even in light winds we often sail – albeit rather slowly!

 Where will we go?

-This totally depends on wind and weather, and what the crew (that’s you) wants to do.
+This totally depends on wind and weather, and the intinerary for the voyage.
 It’s no good planning to go somewhere if the wind is in exactly the wrong direction – or if the forecast says the wind would be wrong for coming back!

 How can I build up sailing qualifications?

 Bring your RYA logbook if you have one (if not you can buy one on board for £7.50).
 It allows you to keep track of all your sailing and your qualifications.
 You can work for a Competent Crew or Start Yachting Certificate with Maybe Sailing and the sea staff will be able to advise you on how to go on from there.

 I have a special interest in navigation / engines / weather etc.